symfony/symfony-docs/validation.rst

             ),
         ));

-Besides, if you plan to use annotations to configure validation (as recommended by the official Symfony Best Practices), replace the previous configuration by the following:
+Besides, if you plan to use annotations to configure validation, replace the previous configuration by the following:

 .. configuration-block::